If you’re planning on taking photos underwater, a waterproof camera is the most cost-effective solution for most

 These are cameras that are put through the worst of conditions in many cases and yet still deliver exceptional outcomes.

 It may not be the most recent action camera released, but the GoPro Hero8 Black has, without a doubt, one of the sleekest designs amongst all underwater cameras.
 This is a pure action camera that has the ability to submerge to 33 Ft (10m) and is built to take a knock.

-(Yes, there’s the newer Hero 9 action camera, but the 8 is still a high-quality tough camera for underwater shooting, and available at the best prices since it’s no longer the newest.)
+(Yes, there’s the newer Hero 9 and 10 action cameras, but the 8 is still a high-quality tough camera for underwater shooting, and available at the best prices since it’s no longer the newest.)

 From a design perspective, the camera only features two external buttons that include the mode button and the shutter release.